-Our very special Sweet Paprika is grown on a small regenerative farm in the oldest paprika-growing region of Hungary.
-Perfect for classic Hungarian dishes, this sweet paprika adds richness, sweetness and depth to anything it touches.
+Our rich, vibrant Noble Sweet Paprika is grown on a small regenerative farm in the oldest paprika-growing region of Hungary.
+Perfect for classic Hungarian dishes, this sweet paprika adds richness and depth to anything it touches.

 Our partner farmer, Péter, grows two heirloom varieties of peppers: Szegedi 80, known for its deep red color and sweetness, and mihályteleki, known for its rich fragrance.
 The peppers are picked when perfectly ripe, then hung in mesh bags to cure in the breeze.
 This curing process, called sukju (or "salami bag" by the locals), brings the sugars to the surface.
 After curing, the peppers are dehydrated and ground in small batches.